meowyih/godot_openvdb_texture3d/README.md

-# How to convert OpenVDB into Texture3D and Access it in Godot (4.1) Spatial Shader
+# How to Convert OpenVDB into Texture3D and Display it in Godot (4.1) Spatial Shader

 ![Alt text](screenshot.png?raw=true "Title")